 Hector's and Maui's dolphins are a protected species under the Marine Mammal Protection Act 1978.
-Hector's dolphins are classified as 'endangered'; Maui's dolphins are classified as 'critically endangered' by both the Department of Conservation (DoC) and the International Union for the Conservation of Nature (IUCN).
+The Department of Conservation (DoC) Threat Classification system ranks Maui dolphin as ‘nationally critical’, and Hector’s dolphin as ‘nationally endangered’.

-Maui's dolphins are in a critical situation because their population is so small.
+Maui dolphins are in a critical situation because their population is so small.
 As well as being slow breeders (a female has a single calf every 2 - 3 years) they only become sexually mature at a late age (about 7 - 9 years) and their pool of potential mates is very small, meaning that inbreeding may occur.

 Inbreeding reduces the gene pool and creates a higher chance of birth defects and genetic problems.

 In the 19th Century Maui dolphins were found around the North Island coastline, from Tuaroa Point in Northland to mid-Bay of Plenty.
 Sadly, they are now only found from Maunganui Bluff (near Dargaville) to just south of New Plymouth - most commonly between Manukau Harbour and Port Waikato.
 And as Maui dolphins prefer shallow waters, this brings them into direct contact with humans and makes them particularly vulnerable to their main threat: fishing.

 Following intense lobbying by members of the public and groups like Project Jonah, the Government introduced a Threat Management Plan (TMP) in 2008.
 Among the measures introduced, was the establishment of marine mammal sanctuaries, and restrictions on set and trawl netting.

 The Maui’s section of the TMP was reviewed in 2012 following the continued decline of the species, and another death as a result of set netting.
 The government implemented an interim set net ban between Pariokariwa Point and Harewa, out 2 nautical miles, short of the IWC and ICUN recommendations.